 Probably no one besides me remembers McDonald’s Arch Deluxe burgers.
 They were a more grown up burger, launched in the 1990s.
 They were a flop, but honestly, I’m not sure why.
 I love making copycat versions of the burger at home.
 They are your pretty-much-standard burgers, but with a sauce that is totally different than the special sauce you find on a Big Mac.
 The star of the show is definitely the sauce and the special seasoning that McDonald’s uses on all of their burgers, from the Arch Deluxe of old to the classic Quarter Pounder.
 I always thought that the Arch Deluxe should’ve been a hit (along with the McDLT).
 Well, I guess I can’t call them all correctly!

-Now, it has been a long time since I had a McRib sandwich.
+Now, it has been a long time since I’ve had a McDonald’s McRib sandwich.
 Years.
 Decades, actually.
 But, boy did I eat a lot of them in my younger years.
 So I was happy to run across this copycat version that really brings back (food) memories.

 These copycat McRib sandwiches come out very tender, and very tasty.
 The great taste is thanks to a fantastic sauce.
 The sauce is so good that I doubled the ingredients to make a bigger batch, enough to serve over boneless wings (awesome!) later.
 Even if you don’t make these sandwiches, make the sauce.
 It’s the boss.